Unleash/unleash-client-php/README.md

   - For this purpose you can use `withGitlabEnvironment()` method in builder, it's an alias to `withAppName()` but communicates the intent better.
 - GitLab doesn't use registration system, you can set the SDK to disable automatic registration and save one http call.
+- GitLab doesn't read metrics, you can set the SDK to disable sending them and save some http calls.

 ```php
 <?php